maxchris100/vision-landing/content/pages/index.md

   - _bookshop_name: global/testimonial
     title: Build relationships that
     title_suffix: last
-    description: Customers from all Indonesia are connecting with us.
+    description: People from all Indonesia are connecting with us.
     slider:
       - image: /images/testimonial/logo-2.jpg
-        image_alt: Profile photo of Pete Fish
+        image_alt: Profile photo of Maximil Christian
-        author: Pete Fish
+        author: Maximil Christian
-        designation: CMO at Clear Appeal
+        designation:
-        message: VP Partners has taken Clear Appeal to the next level with it's beautiful targetted email campaigns.
+        message: One Day or Day One.
+It's your Choice to begin

       - image: /images/testimonial/logo-3.jpg
-        image_alt: Profile photo of Dolly Watson
+        image_alt: Profile photo of Michelle Megara
-        author: Dolly Watson
+        author: Michelle Megara
-        designation: Digital Marketer at Time Cop
+        designation:
         message: Wow, what a difference VP Partners has made.
-My customers are more engaged than ever.
+My Dreams and Life are are turned into reality while im still young.

       - image: /images/testimonial/logo-4.jpg
         image_alt: Profile photo of Simon Moriarty
         author: Simon Moriarty
-        designation: Head of Marketing at Pinnacle Mines
+        designation:
         message: I can't imagine life without VP Partners now, I have no idea how we were surviving before.
 ---